Priyanka

 Belbase

-PhD Researcher in Earth System Science specializing in remote sensing, GIS analysis, precision agriculture & spectral diagnostics.
-7+ years transforming complex geospatial data into actionable insights.
+PhD Researcher in Earth System Science specializing in remote sensing, GIS analysis, precision agriculture, geodatabase administration & spectral diagnostics.
+7+ years transforming complex geospatial data into actionable environmental and infrastructure insights.

 Bridging Geospatial Science & Precision Agriculture